AdobeDocs/experience-manager-65.en/help/sites-administering/extending-the-design-importer-for-landingpages.md

 ### Initialization of sidekick with Landing Page relevant components {#initialization-of-sidekick-with-landing-page-relevant-components}

-If the design package contains a parsys component markup, then after importing, the sidekick starts showing landing-page relevant components.
-You can drag and drop new components onto the parsys component within your landing page.
+If the design package contains a Parsys component markup, then after importing, the sidekick starts showing landing-page relevant components.
+You can drag and drop new components onto the Parsys component within your landing page.
 You can also go to the design mode and add new components to the sidekick.

 ### Error messages displayed during import {#error-messages-displayed-during-import}